mcdonc/breakonthru/README.txt

 sudo apt install supervisor

-copy the "server.conf" from the breakonthru/configs/supervisor directory into /etc/supervisor/conf.d and change as necessary.
+copy the breakonthru/configs/internethost/supervisor/lockit.conf file into /etc/supervisor/conf.d and change as necessary.

-copy the production.ini_template into $HOME/lockit/production.ini and change as necessary.
+copy the breakonthru/configs/internethost/production.ini_template into
+$HOME/lockit/production.ini and change as necessary.

-copy the passwords_template into $HOME/lockit/passwords and change as necessary (see file for info).
+copy the breakonthru/configs/internethost/passwords_template into
+$HOME/lockit/passwords and change as necessary (see file for info).

-copy the server.ini_template into $HOME/lockit/server.ini and change as necessary.
+copy the breakonthru/configs/internethost/server.ini_template into
+$HOME/lockit/server.ini and change as necessary.

 sudo service supervisor restart

 Note that you will have to set up Apache/NGINX with SSL proxying to both the doorserver port and the webapp port for everything to work properly.
-See breakonthru/configs/apache for sample configurations.
+See breakonthru/configs/internethost/apache for sample configurations.
 It is easiest (and cheapest, ironically) to use LetsEncrypt for this.

 Q&A
 ===